 GirlsDoPorn has been shut down.
 But what’s the story behind the deception and coercive tactics used to manipulate hundreds of women?

-A porn site that started in 2009, GirlsDoPorn was shut down in January of this year.
+A porn site that started in 2009, GirlsDoPorn was shut down in January 2020.
 It was owned by a New Zealand man named Michael Pratt and co-owned by his childhood best friend Matthew Wolfe, who also served as the cameraman.
 The main pornographic male actor was Andre Garcia, who also allegedly assaulted the girls involved and gave many of them sexually transmitted infections.

 In November 2019, the six men behind the San Diego-based company were charged with sex trafficking by force, fraud, and coercion.
 Twenty-two women claim they were tricked into filming pornography, promised that the videos were for a “private collection” that would be sold privately via DVD in foreign countries.
 Far from this being the case, the content they filmed was distributed publicly on some of the most visited sites in the world like Pornhub and Xvideos.